Your Husband’s Secret Porn Use is Emotional Abuse | BTR.ORG

 Betrayal in and of itself is emotionally abusive.
 It creates feelings of immense anguish, rejection, terror, and grief.

-BTR.ORG Supports Victims of Abuse
+BTR.ORG Supports Victims of Emotional Abuse

 At BTR, we understand that it’s not “just porn”.
 We understand that your world is crashing down around you.
 We are here for you.